Powers Hapgood

-Powers Hapgood in a newspaper file photo from the middle 1930s.

 Powers Hapgood (1899–1949) was an American trade union organizer and Socialist Party leader known for his involvement with the United Mine Workers in the 1920s.

 Biography

 Early years

 Powers Hapgood was born on December 28, 1899, the son of William Powers Hapgood, a Progressive canning factory owner in Indianapolis, and his wife, the former Eleanor Page.
 Hapgood graduated from Phillips Academy in Andover, Massachusetts in 1917 and enrolled in Harvard University, from which he earned his bachelor's degree in 1921.

 Even prior to graduation, Hapgood had spent time experiencing the life of the working class first hand.
 During the fall and early winter of 1920, he spent nearly four months working his way across the western United States.
 Hapgood worked as a miner at Hibbing, Minnesota, on the Northern Pacific Railroad and in a Montana sugar beet factory.
 Upon graduation, Hapgood decided to dedicate his life to mobilizing the working-class.

 Hapgood went to work as an organizer for the United Mine Workers of America (UMWA) in 1922.
 Hapgood was instrumental in organizing non-union coal mines in Somerset County, Pennsylvania, during the Somerset Coal Strike of 1922–23, especially mines at Jerome, Boswell and Gray.
 Hapgood later aided John Brophy in his challenge to John L. Lewis for the leadership of the UMWA, a failed attempt which ultimately led to the ouster of both Hapgood and Brophy from the Union.

 Following his ouster, Hapgood subsequently went abroad and worked himself as a miner in South Wales, France, Germany, and Soviet Russia.
 He finally returned to Pennsylvania again and became active in the UMWA.
 Hapgood was elected to the August 1927 annual convention of the UMWA as a delegate of the union's local from Cresson, Pennsylvania.
 Hapgood's presence at the scene of the convention was greeted by the UMWA officialdom with physical force, in which a false telephone message lured Hapgood into a hotel room where he was met by three toughs.
 A brawl ensued, which was interrupted by the hotel manager, who called the police.

 Hapgood refused to be bullied into retreating from the UMWA convention, but with union leader Lewis firmly ensconced in his position of power by that gathering, in the aftermath Hapgood decided to depart the Pennsylvania mine fields.
 Instead, Hapgood went to work as a longshoreman to support himself.
 In his free time, Hapgood spoke on behalf of the Sacco-Vanzetti Defense Committee in an effort to rally support in defense of two Italian-American anarchists accused of murder committed in the act of robbing a New England shoe factory.

 On December 28, 1927, Hapgood married Mary Donovan (d.
 Aug.
 1973), the Secretary of the Sacco-Vanzetti Defense Committee.
 The couple had a daughter, Barta Donovan, in 1929 and adopted a son in 1930.